 The exhibition is free for all museum members, and SCAD students, faculty and staff with a valid SCAD Card.
 Open to the public with the cost of museum admission.

 This exhibition is part of SCAD deFINE ART 2018, held Feb.
-20–23 at university locations in Savannah and Atlanta, Georgia.
+20-23 at university locations in Savannah and Atlanta, Georgia, and Hong Kong.
 SCAD deFINE ART is an annual program of exhibitions, lectures, performances and public events that highlights emerging and established artists and visionaries.